Disclaimer: This content is for informational purposes only. Consult with a licensed cosmetologist for personalized hair care advice.

 Conditioning treatments, intensive hair masks, and natural oils like jojoba and coconut can help replenish lost oils.

-If you have dead ends, there’s a good chance of damage higher up on your hair shaft.
+If you have dead ends, there’s a good chance of damage reaching higher up on your hair shaft.
+It’s critical to use targeted treatments to temporarily patch the cuticle.

 So, How to Identify and Differentiate Between Dead and Split Ends?

-You can identify between dead ends vs. splits by their texture and how your hair behaves when styling.
+You can identify the difference between dead ends and split ends by their texture and by how your hair behaves during styling.

 Dead ends will look dull, dry, and lifeless.
 When you brush your hair, small tips will break off, and you’ll have hard-to-manage knotting near the ends of your locks.